 Of course, there a times when open shelves with not brackets are appropriate.
 One of the few times when no corbels are needed is seen above.
 Large matching glass jars completely fill these shelves from top to bottom demanding that the shelves be attached directly to the wall.

 We think this modern kitchen simply begs for open shelving.
-Copper pots and pans hung are perfect hung underneath the shelf above the stainless steel range.
+Copper pots and pans are perfect when hung underneath the shelf above the stainless steel range.
+The thing we love most about these open shelves is that they can fit into such a wide variety of kitchens, from old farmhouse styles to modern kitchen designs.
+They’re as beautiful as they are practical.

 Are you a big fan of open shelves in the kitchen?